networkoptix/nx_open/vms/server/stub_analytics_api_integration/readme.md

 - Edit the Stub Analytics API Integration config file `config.json`.
 It's located in the application root directory.
 Fill in the Server address, port, admin username and admin password.

-    application root directory.
-Fill in the Server address, port, admin username and admin
 ```
 electron .
 ```